enricrocaab/springbootcrud-k8s/README.md

 <br>

-:smile  I **highly recommend** downloading and reading the **PDF document**, which explains in detail all the steps in the development of the project.
+:smile>:  I **highly recommend** downloading and reading the **PDF document**, which explains in detail all the steps in the development of the project.
 <br><br>

 <ins>In laptop</ins>